Fliegerführer Atlantik: Göring and Raeder

-When Adolf Hitler and the National Socialist party came to power in 1933 the ground work laid by the Reichsmarine and the Weimar Republic government was reversed.
+When Adolf Hitler and the National Socialist party came to power in 1933 the work by the Reichsmarine and the Weimar Republic was reversed.
 Hitler appointed his close associate Hermann Göring, a Nazi supporter, ally of Hitler, World War I flying ace and the holder of the Orden Pour le Mérite, as National Kommissar for aviation.
 Former Deutsche Luft Hansa director Erhard Milch was appointed deputy.
 In April 1933 the Reichsluftfahrtministerium (RLM – Reich Air Ministry) was established under Göring's direction.
-Göring decreed all military aviation belonged to the newly established Luftwaffe, created in March 1933.
+Göring decreed all military aviation belonged to the Luftwaffe, created in March 1933.
 It was to exist as an independent air force.

-Göring's logic in having an independent air force was militarily prudent but the future Reichsmarschall saw the new Luftwaffe as a personal power base and fiefdom as well as a crucial war weapon and would not divide it with the navy.
+Göring's logic in having an independent air force was militarily prudent but the future Reichsmarschall saw the new Luftwaffe as a personal power base as well as a crucial war weapon and would not divide it with the navy.
 Göring's behaviour brought him into conflict with Großadmiral Erich Raeder, commander-in-chief of the navy—known as the Kriegsmarine from 1935.
 Göring loathed the navy and Raeder.
-In Göring's perception, both Raeder and the navy represented the bourgeois clique of German society the National Socialist revolution had pledged to eliminate.
+In Göring's perception, Raeder and the navy represented the bourgeois clique of German society the National Socialist revolution had pledged to eliminate.
 During World War II their rivalry devolved into open hostility.
-Raeder did not oppose the independence of a German air force, but wanted a naval air arm under naval control.
+Raeder did not oppose the independence of a German air force but wanted a naval air arm under naval control.
 If the Kriegsmarine was to be effective it required aerial striking power.
 The arguments over the control of naval aviation ended temporarily, until 1937, when the German Defence Ministry (Reichswehrministerium) stated naval aviation would be the domain of the Luftwaffe but specialised units would be placed under the operational control of the Kriegsmarine.